gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ## Add the 28 LEDs

-BEFORE SOLDERING LEDS ONTO YOUR DIGIT PCB, be sure to test your LEDs on a breadboard and use your phones digital camera to see if there are any variations in color when the LEDs are lit.
+BEFORE SOLDERING LEDS ONTO YOUR DIGIT PCB, be sure to test your LEDs on a breadboard and use a digital camera to spot any variations in color when the LEDs are lit.
 Below is a photo showing the color variation of blue 5mm LEDs within the same batch using a breadboards power rail with 2.63v.
 ![blueLEDs](../img/digit-pcb/ledcolors.webp)

 1. There are seven segments "A" through "G" each with four LEDs.
-From the front-facing side of the PCB.
-Start with the four LEDs in segment A by inserting the LED's long lead (anode) into the "+" through hole.
+From the front-facing side of the PCB, start with segment A by inserting the LED's long lead (anode) into the "+" through hole.
+Repeat the process for all segment-A LEDs.
 ![digitpcbLEDs-1](../img/digit-pcb/1-digit-pcb-LED.webp)
 1. Carefully turn over the PCB and rest it with the back facing up.
 Solder each of the LED leads onto the PCB.
 ![digitpcbLEDs-2](../img/digit-pcb/2-digit-pcb-LED.webp)